LarsNorlander/dev-diary/README.md

 ### 6:59 PM

 So at this point, I've completed all the test cases but haven't really fully done the designs.
 So at this point, I'm gonna style it up.
 I haven't done much projects though, but I think I have an idea.

+## July 6, 2018

+### 6:40 PM

+I ended up spending quite some time styling just the welcome section.
+I tried different combinations of colors with text, background, gradients, images, and all that.
+In the end, I went for black and white anyway.
+Welp.
+I really don't have much to show in my GitHub and so to have a few items on the page (and trying to be funny), I made it a portfolio of "Hello, world!" applications in different programming languages.